 - 4 cups Rye flour divided

-- Pour the dough into a well-oiled loaf pan.
-Cover with a towel and leave to stand and rise for 1.5 hours.
+- Divide the dough between the two well-oiled loaf pans.
+Cover with a towel and leave to stand and rise for 8-10 hours or overnight.

-- Turn the oven to 450 degrees F. On the bottom shelf of the oven, place a dish with 1 cup of water (for steam.)
+- In the morning, turn the oven to 450 degrees F. On the bottom shelf of the oven, place a an oven-safe dish with 1 cup of water (for steam.)

-- Generously sprinkle the bread with water and put it in the oven.
-Keep it there for 15 minutes.
+- Generously sprinkle the bread with water and then put it in the oven ( keep the dish with the steam water in the oven. )

-- Reduce the oven's temperature to 375 degrees F. Bake for 30 minutes.
-Turn the oven off, but keep the bread in there for another 15 minutes.
+- After 15 minutes, reduce the oven's temperature to 375 degrees F, without opening the oven's door.
+Bake for 30 minutes.
+Turn the oven off, but keep the bread sitting in there for another 15 minutes.

-- Take the bread out and let it cool down in the loaf pan.
-When it's ready to handle, take it out of the pan and let it rest for an hour before serving it.
+- Take the bread out and let it cool down in the loaf pans.
+When it's ready to handle, take it out of the pans and let it rest for an hour, covered with a towel, before serving it.